bytecodealliance/bytecodealliance.org/_posts/2026-04-21-the-road-to-component-model-1-0.md

 WASI interfaces are consumed through the Component Model; together they form the composable, portable foundation of the Wasm ecosystem.
 (It's worth noting that Component Model 1.0 and WASI 1.0 are related but distinct milestones: WASI 1.0 will follow from and depend on the Component Model reaching 1.0 first.)

-At the Plumbers Summit, Wagner described the relationship between the Component Model and WASI as analogous to a microkernel architecture: the Component Model is the always-present microkernel, providing foundational primitives that run across any host.
+At the Plumbers Summit, Luke described the relationship between the Component Model and WASI as analogous to a microkernel architecture: the Component Model is the always-present microkernel, providing foundational primitives that run across any host.
 WASI layers on top like OS services (e.g., networking, storage, graphics) that run as processes on top of the microkernel and may or may not be present on a given device.
 A browser, for instance, has very strong opinions about what I/O APIs exist; WASI interfaces run there via polyfill.
 But the Component Model itself can be implemented natively in the browser alongside core WebAssembly, since it only provides computational primitives, not I/O.

 In practical terms, both WASI and the Component Model are already heavily used in production.
 Despite ongoing evolution of both the binary format and WASI APIs, platform providers and embedders can give strong backwards-compatibility guarantees.
 P1 modules still work.
 P2 components still work.
 The team has been maintaining this stability since P1 using semantic versioning, side-by-side implementations, and Wasm-to-Wasm adapters.
 That story continues past 1.0.
-As Wagner put it: "We can start using this stuff now."
+As Luke put it: "We can start using this stuff now."
 But *getting* to Component Model 1.0 involves critical work across several important areas.

 ## Five areas of work

-Wagner frames the path to 1.0 around five areas of work:
+Luke frames the path to 1.0 around five areas of work:

 ### 1. ABI improvements